jackyyang09/Simple-Unity-Audio-Manager/README.md

 - *Extensive* in-editor, in-code documentation for easy extensibility

 # Add JSAM to your Project
-- Check out the [wiki](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/wiki/1.-Downloading-and-Importing-JSAM) to see how to make audio **simple** in your project!
+- Check out the [wiki](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/wiki/1.-Downloading-and-Importing-JSAM) to see how to **simplify** audio in your project!

 # What's New?